Lenovo Thinkpad T540p (Strobopeep)

 This IBM Thinkpad model is a desktop replacement, with powerful CPU and graphics and a DVD Writer.
 The VGA adapter is suited to an external monitor.
 The dock provides an easy way to take the computer with you and then later return to your desktop.
 The built-in screen has a screen resolution of 1920 x 1080, also known as FHD., and t The IPS technology provides a display that is bright and clear.

 This laptop computer is configured to boot ArcaOS.
 ArcaOS 5.0 has modifications specifically to support this computer.
 Nevertheless, Wifi and USB 3.0 are not yet supported.
-I have not been successful in getting eComStation to run on this computer.
+I have not been successful in getting any version of eComStation to run on this computer.

 Support for an external WiFi bridge is installed.